enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 ## 3. Create Four Lambda functions

-Next, you will create four Lambda functions.
+Next, you will create three Lambda functions.
 First, navigate to **Lambda** in the console (again ensuring you are still in the correct region) and click **Create a function**